-It doesn’t get any better than this, in my opinion.
+It doesn’t get any better than salmon and fennel chowder for dinner, in my humble opinion.
+The flavors go beautifully together in this simple soup.

 As I box things up and try to get mentally prepared to cross the three little bridges that will take us off this island for the foreseeable future, I have to push aside so many competing thoughts and emotions simply in order to clear enough space in my mind to remember where I last saw the roll of packing tape.
 Cooking dinner is one of the last holdouts of normalcy around here, and pretty soon even that will end as I get to the point where I have to pack up the kitchen essentials.
 I’ll leave that until the bitter end.